fe-data/fe-docs/docs/apps/scan.rst

 Language settings
 ^^^^^^^^^^^^^^^^^
-The Language settings menu are located in the navigation drawer (top left icon).
+The Language settings menu is located in the navigation drawer (top left icon).

 *FE Scanner* supports standard 4 languages: English, Dutch, German and French.
 You can add your own language by following the next steps: